The DFL's Caucus & Convention Process

 The Organizing Unit is the second level of the DFL Party structure.
 Delegates are elected to their Organizing Unit conventions at their local precinct caucuses.
 Then, these delegates will endorse candidates for the state legislature and choose delegates to move on to the state and congressional district conventions.

-Organizing Units may be based on county, senate district or house district boundaries.
+Organizing Units may be based on county, senate district, or house district boundaries.
 In larger counties such as Anoka, Carver, Dakota, Hennepin, Ramsey, St. Louis, Scott, Stearns, Washington, and Wright, most Organizing Units are full Senate Districts.
 In these areas, the Organizing Unit and Senate District conventions are combined into one convention that both endorses legislative candidates and handles other party business.
 In areas where Organizing Units aren’t full Senate Districts, separate conventions are held to endorse candidates.
-(The different Organizing Units are defined in the Article V of the DFL Constitution.)
+(The different Organizing Units are defined in Article V of the DFL Constitution.)

 Like at the state party level, organizing unit and senate district conventions are generally held on even-numbered years, with a few exceptions.
 The organizing unit central and executive committees are the governing bodies of the organizing unit between conventions.